-- (i)Study of various larval stages of invertebrates. - (ii)Preparation of culture of protozoans and poriferans from local water bodies. - (iii) Study of sections of the arm of a starfish; water vascular system of starfish; general anatomy of a holothurian; Aristotle's lantern of a sea-urchin: complete as well as disarticulated arrangement of the parts of Aristotle's lantern.
+- (i) Identification, classification & study distinguishing features of important representatives from various groups' (Annelida to Hemichordata). - (ii) Study of permanent prepared slides (From Annelida to Hemichordata) - (ii)Preparation of culture of poriferans from local water bodies. - (iii) Study of sections of the arm of a starfish; water vascular system of starfish; general anatomy of a holothurian; Aristotle's lantern of a sea-urchin: complete as well as disarticulated arrangement of the parts of Aristotle's lantern.